Babcary: Geography

 Babcary Meadows to the north of the village is a biological Site of Special Scientific Interest because it is one of the last remaining areas of traditionally managed unimproved grassland in south Somerset and contains a rich variety of herbs.
 It is run as a nature reserve by the Somerset Wildlife Trust, who purchased it with grant assistance from South Somerset Council.

 Religious sites

 The Church of the Holy Cross had its origins before the Norman Conquest.
 The fabric dates from the 14th and 15th centuries, with the chancel and north aisle being added in the 19th century by Benjamin Ferrey in 1875–76.
 The tower contains a bell dating from 1753 and made by Thomas Bilbie of the Bilbie family.
 It has been designated by English Heritage as a Grade II* listed building.
+The diarist James Woodforde was curate here from 1764-65 and describes his time in Babcary in his work "The Diary of a Country Parson".